This is the updated blog post for ReconPi v2.0!

 After downloading the version 1.10.0

 Select the downloaded image and insert your SD card.
 Etcher will automatically detect the card and you can simply continue by clicking on “Flash!”.

 Attach all the cables to the Raspberry Pi, you can choose to use the SSH method or use a keyboard and monitor.
 I will be using the SSH method but all of the commands can be used with a monitor and keyboard as well.

 Preparing the system

-All the physical preparations are done now, time to prepare the system itself!
+Since all of the physical preparations are done, it is time to prepare the system itself!